A GUIDE TO THE SYNCHROPHASE MU-1

 place the VOLUME control fully CW.

 Binocular Coils - The other common problem with the MU-1 has to do with the Binocular coil primary.
 This was wound with very fine solid conductor ~40 gauge wire.
 Any corrosion or physical stress like excessive expansion and contraction due to poor storage can cause this fine wire to break.
-When powering up your MU-1 using a good ABC eliminator, if you hear significant hum (you might also hear stations,) check the B+ on each of the RF amplifiers.
-Most likely, you'll find that one of the RF amplifiers doesn't have plate voltage due to an open primary on the associated binocular coil.
+When powering up your MU-1 using a good ABC eliminator, if you hear significant hum (you might also hear stations,) check the B+ at each of the RF amplifier tubes.
+Most likely, you'll find that one of the RF amplifier tubes doesn't have plate voltage due to an open primary on the associated binocular coil.
 You'll have to disassemble the coil which is difficult.
 The eyelets have pieces of TC soldered through both the primary and secondary forms to hold the primary form in position (along with a screw and nut on the other end of the coil forms.)
 These have to be removed before the primary can be extracted out of the secondary form.
 Once out, examine the primary carefully for breaks.
 You should find the break near one end of the coil.
 The original winding tension ends up breaking the coil at the ends due to expansion.
 Repair the coil and reassemble the binocular coil assembly and re-install the unit into the receiver.

 B+, C- Bypass Capacitors - It's also possible that the B+ or C- Bypass capacitors could be shorted.
 This is not common but it does happen sometimes.
 Check these capacitors carefully.
 They should have no DCR and their capacitance should read on any sort of C meter.
 Value shown on QST schematic is .5uf but all the ones I've measured read around 1.0uf.
 Rebuilding the capacitor requires taking apart the metal can and removing the original capacitor, replacing with a new modern capacitor (or parallel combos to fit into the can) and then resealing the metal can.
 Sometimes the cans can be unsoldered but it requires a very large soldering iron.
 Cutting is an option and when the new capacitor is installed the cut end can be re-installed with epoxy and the can repainted.